mattermost/mattermost-handbook-1/source/guides/onboarding.md

 3. (Hiring Manager) Invites New Hire to the private "Staff" team and introduces New Hire in the [Welcome Channel](https://community.mattermost.com/private-core/channels/welcome) using the bio provided by the New Hire.
 4. (Hiring Manager) Meets with New Hire to set expectations for the week and answer any questions.
 5. (People Ops) Schedules meetings with New Hire and Individual Contributors (IC) outside of their department.
+6. (Head of HR) Meets with New Hire to review required documentation (e.g. [I-9 documents](https://www.uscis.gov/i-9)).

 ### Day 2
 ------------------------------------------

-6. (New Hire) New Hire has a welcome meeting with an IC.
+7. (New Hire) New Hire has a welcome meeting with an IC.

 ### Day 3
 ------------------------------------------

-7. (People Ops) Sends New Hire an [email](https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=kix.toi80hx08jzs) sharing the [org chart](https://mattermost.bamboohr.com/employees/orgchart.php) and describing how to view other staff members' calendars.
+8. (People Ops) Sends New Hire an [email](https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=kix.toi80hx08jzs) sharing the [org chart](https://mattermost.bamboohr.com/employees/orgchart.php) and describing how to view other staff members' calendars.
-8. (New Hire) New Hire has a welcome meeting with an IC outside of their department .
+9. (New Hire) New Hire has a welcome meeting with an IC outside of their department .
-9. (Hiring Manager) Hiring Manager introduces New Hire to entire team during the Customer Obsession meeting.
+10. (Hiring Manager) Hiring Manager introduces New Hire to entire team during the Customer Obsession meeting.

 ### Day 4
 ------------------------------------------

-10. (New Hire) New Hire has a welcome meeting with an IC outside of their department.
+11. (New Hire) New Hire has a welcome meeting with an IC outside of their department.

 ### Day 5
 ------------------------------------------

-11. (New Hire) New Hire has a welcome meeting with an IC outside of their department.
+12. (New Hire) New Hire has a welcome meeting with an IC outside of their department.
-12. (People Ops) Sends an email inviting New Hire to enroll in the [Mattermost Academy](https://mattermost-academy.teachable.com/).
+13. (People Ops) Sends an [email](https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=id.reex8djwhwfa) inviting New Hire to enroll in the [Mattermost Academy](https://mattermost-academy.teachable.com/).

 ### Days 6-10
 ------------------------------------------

-13. (CEO & New Hire) CEO meets with New Hire to discuss onboarding experience and welcome to Mattermost.
+14. (CEO) CEO meets with New Hire to welcome to Mattermost and discuss their onboarding experience.
-14. (Head of HR) Meets with New Hire.
+15. (Head of HR) Optional meets with New Hire if first day meeting did not occur.

 ### Days 11-21
 ------------------------------------------

-15. (Executive Team & New Hire) New Hire meets with each member of the Executive team (1:1 meetings).
+16. (Executive Team) New Hire meets with each member of the Executive team (1:1 meetings).
+17. (People Ops) Sends New Hire an [onboarding survey](https://goo.gl/forms/7Ettz9814uiLfxov1) to measure effectiveness of onboarding and improve for future new hires.

 ### Day 30
 ------------------------------------------

-xx.
-(Hiring Manager) Hiring Manager meets with New Hire for a check in meeting.
+18. (Hiring Manager) Hiring Manager meets with New Hire for a check in meeting.
+19. (People Ops) Sends New Hire a second [onboarding survey](https://goo.gl/forms/038q5Hdw4qZb0uYz1).

 ### Day 60
 ------------------------------------------

-xx.
-(Hiring Manager) Hiring Manager meets with New Hire for a check in meeting.
+20. (Hiring Manager) Hiring Manager meets with New Hire for a check in meeting.

 ### Day 90
 ------------------------------------------

-xx.
-(Hiring Manager) Hiring Manager meets with New Hire for a check in meeting and informal performance review.
+21. (Hiring Manager) Hiring Manager meets with New Hire for a check in meeting and informal performance review.

 ## Departmental Onboarding